SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/AboutCloudPlatform/Connecting_your_DataMiner_System_to_the_cloud.md

      - ``wss://tunnel.dataminer.services/``

 1. Download the latest DataMiner **Cloud Pack installer** from [DataMiner Dojo](https://community.dataminer.services/downloads/) and install it on one or more DMAs in the cluster.
-If you are on the Feature Release track, .NET 5 is already included in DataMiner from version 10.1.12 onwards, so select the package without .NET 5.
-If you are on the Main Release track, .NET 5 is only included from version 10.2.0 \[CU4] onwards, so for earlier 10.2.0 versions, you will need to select the package with .NET 5.
+You can choose between the *online* and *offline* installer.
+If your DMA has internet access you can use the online installer, otherwise you should opt for the offline version.

 1. In DataMiner Cube, go to System Center \> *Users / Groups* and make sure you have the following **user permissions**.
 If you need to make changes to the user permissions, reconnect to Cube afterwards to make sure your changes are applied in the UI.